Arthur Flemming

 Arthur Sherwood Flemming (June 12, 1905 – September 7, 1996) was an American government official.
 He served as the United States Secretary of Health, Education, and Welfare from 1958 until 1961 under President Dwight D. Eisenhower's administration.
 Flemming was an important force in the shaping of Social Security policy for more than four decades.
 He also served as president of the University of Oregon, Ohio Wesleyan University, and Macalester College.
 In 1966, he was elected to a four-year term as president of the National Council of Churches, the leading Christian ecumenical organization in the United States.
 From 1974 to 1981, he was the chairman of the United States Commission on Civil Rights.

 Early life and education

-Flemming was born in Kingston, New York, to federal judge Harry Hardwick Flemming and the former Harriet (née Sherwood).
+Flemming was born in Kingston, New York, to Judge Harry Hardwick Flemming and the former Harriet (née Sherwood).
 Flemming graduated from Ohio Wesleyan University, class of 1927 and a member of the Epsilon chapter of Alpha Sigma Phi fraternity.
 On December 14, 1934, he married Bernice Virginia Moler.
-They had five children: Elizabeth Ann, Susan Harriet, Harry Sherwood, Arthur Henry and Thomas Madison Flemming.
+They had five children.